4d105s25p3/ibrowser2/README.md

 preprocess.py --bigWig data/project1/ data/project1/chrom_len

 III.
 Running (Visualization)

-Go to ibrowser2 folder:
+1. Go to ibrowser2 folder:

 cd ~/ibrowser2

-and run the command:
+2. Run this command to start the program:

 app.py

-By default it is running in 0.0.0.0:50000.
+3. By default it is running in 0.0.0.0:50000.
 Open a browser and enter the address to go to ibrowser2's web page.